Skip to Content

 If you have questions about overtime law compliance or unpaid wages, our team offers confidential guidance built on experience and focus.
 When you reach out to Shellist Lazarz Slobin, you receive attentive, timely service and a strategy shaped to your needs.
 Our overtime violation attorneys in Houston serve both employees and employers, providing clarity, transparency, and confidence at every stage.

-When you schedule your initial consultation, you’ll find a private, welcoming environment to share your circumstances and get answers.
+When you schedule your initial consultation, you will find a private, welcoming environment to share your circumstances and get answers.
 We translate complicated legal language into plain terms and explain what you can expect in your case.
-Taking the first step can feel daunting, but you don’t have to navigate wage questions alone.
+Taking the first step can feel daunting, but you do not have to navigate wage questions alone.
 Count on our honest, respectful approach and direct communication throughout your experience.

 Contact us to get started with a confidential conversation.
 Call (713) 352-3433 to see how an overtime violation lawyer in Houston can help protect your rights and your future.